cvdabbeele/cloudOneOnAWS/README.md

 * Within Cloud9 Preferences -> AWS Settings -> Credentials -> AWS managed temporary credentials -> Disable
 -->

-2. In Cloud9, disable the `AWS-managed temporary credentials` :
+2. In Cloud9, disable the `AWS-managed temporary credentials`
-To do thi, cClick on the AWS Cloud9 tab in the Cloud9 menu bar.
-The tab shows as a cloud icon with a number 9 in it.
+Click on the AWS Cloud9 tab in the Cloud9 menu bar.
+The tab may also show as a cloud with a number 9 in it.
 If you don't see the menu bar as indicated in the screenshot below, hover the mouse over the top of the window.
 The menu bar should roll down and become visible.
-Go to -> `Preferences` (see screenshot below) -> scroll down and expand `"AWS Settings"` -> `Credentials` -> uncheck `"AWS managed temporary credentials"`  It should be RED.
+Go to -> Preferences (see "1") -> scroll down and expand "AWS Settings" (see "2")-> Credentials -> uncheck "AWS managed temporary credentials"  (see "3").
 ![AWS Settings](images/DisableAWSManagedTemporaryCredentials.png)

-1. configure AWS cli
+3. configure AWS cli
-Find your terminal at the bottom of the window
-At the prompt, type:

 ```shell
 aws configure
 ```

-Enter your `AWS Access Key ID`
-Enter your `AWS Secret Access Key`
-Set the `Default region name` e.g. eu-central-1
-Set the `Default output format` to `json`
+Please set `Default region` to the region you're working on and default the output format to `json`.

 ```shell
 AWS Access Key ID [****************GT7G]:   type your AWS Access Key here